By Tony Jaa, Dec 19, 2024

 Cycling in Ninh Binh

-Aside from Ninh Binh’s many sites of natural splendour, the province features a great amount of remarkable and very surprising architecture from the many stretching roots of its history.
+Aside from Ninh Binh’s many sites of natural splendor, the province features a great amount of remarkable and very surprising architecture from the many stretching roots of its history.

 Home to a plethora of religious buildings of different faiths, Ninh Binh’s remarkable Christian and Buddhist architecture is some of the most fascinating in the country.
 None more so than Phat Diem Cathedral, an amazing blend of European and Sino-Vietnamese construction that demonstrates the region’s devotion to God.

 There is no shortage of Buddhist and Christian buildings in Ninh Binh.
-Chau Son Monastery, Non Nuoc Pagoda and Thai Vi Temple are just a few that add a religious element to the diverse province.
+Chau Son Monastery, Non Nuoc Pagoda, and Thai Vi Temple are just a few that add a religious element to the diverse province.
+Therefore, there are many places to visit in Ninh Binh in your sightseeing tour!

 If cycling the shared road with motorbikes is too dangerous for you, then you can’t get safer than your own two feet.

-Around the rest of Ninh Binh there are no well-known trekking routes established yet.
-The road in between Tam Coc and the Mua Cave is a very scenic one and worth a look for anyone into trekking, but Cuc Phuong is the only recognised trekking route.
+Around the rest of Ninh Binh, there are no well-known trekking routes established yet.
+The road between Tam Coc and the Mua Cave is a very scenic one and worth a look for anyone into trekking, but Cuc Phuong is the only recognized trekking route.

 The oppressive heat and insistent rain of summer make doing the Cuc Phuong treks quite the task.
 March is known for its humidity in Northern Vietnam, so try to avoid this too.
 Most other times will do nicely.